+During lab, you will dissect a cadaver under the guidance of lab instructors, carefully exploring safety considerations and relevant anatomical relationships for a multitude of therapeutic interventions including dry needling, manual therapy and human movement.
 A maximum of 6 people per cadaver will facilitate the learning opportunity for each student, allowing a truly hands on dissection experience for each person.

-Upon course completion, the clinician will:
+Upon course completion, you will:

 - Integrate surface anatomy palpation and layered anatomy application for safety considerations when inserting a fine filiform needle into a patient given a specific case study.

-- Explain anatomical relationships of musculoskeletal, neural, fascial and visceral tissues in a given area
+- Explain anatomical relationships of musculoskeletal, neural, fascial and visceral tissues in a given area.

 - Assess risk for inserting a needle into a given area based on anatomical considerations.

 - Identify anatomical safety concerns when inserting a fine filiform needle into a patient givena specific region of the body.

 - Peuker E, Cummings M. Anatomy for the acupuncturist–facts & fiction 1: the head and neck region.
 Acupunct Med.
 2003;21(1-2):2–8.